A professor, student, and medical doctor discussing population health strategies at Thomas Jefferson University's Master's in Public Health program

 Jefferson - Center City Campus

-MD/MPH dual degree students complete 33 credits (11 courses) of MPH coursework.
-Additionally, students work closely with faculty to design and complete an independent research project on a topic of their choice.
+Students complete 33 credits (11 courses) of MPH coursework and collaborate closely with faculty to design and execute an independent research project on a topic of their choice.

 Jefferson's Master of Public Health (MPH) program is accredited by the Council on Education for Public Health (CEPH).